 Roman law tended to sleep unless infractions were brought to its attention by the external signs of disorder… Then it warned, and if its warnings were unheeded, acted with ferocity…

 Even into my lifetime, beat cops used to warn people who were passing into criminality.
-(Hopefully at least a few still do.)
+(Hopefully there are a few who still do.)

 What has happened is that law has been subverted through a long, slow process.
-Any given part of the process could have been seen as fixing a problem; the net result, however, has been the degrading of law.
+Any given part of the process could be viewed as fixing a problem; the net result, however, has been the degrading of law.

 It’s important to understand that lèse-majesté is not a physical thing like damaging persons or property.
 It is, rather, an emotional thing.
-With rulership unrestrained by a superior and separate ethics, lèse-majesté becomes anything that portrays power as something to be limited.
-And warnings do not feed power.
-Rather, they starve it.
+With rulership unrestrained, lèse-majesté becomes anything that portrays power as something to be limited.

 What’s good for power are fear and blind obedience, and warnings minimize both.
 If the law warned rather than striking first, there would be far less fear among the ruled, and power would have to justify itself rationally.